-The Developmental-Behavioral Pediatrics Fellowship prepares pediatricians for an academic career in Developmental and Behavioral Pediatrics.
+The Developmental Behavioral Pediatrics Fellowship prepares pediatricians for an academic career in Developmental Behavioral Pediatrics.

-Our Developmental-Behavioral Pediatrics fellowship program was established in 1984 and has been ACGME accredited since 2003.
-The program is designed to prepare pediatricians for an academic career in Developmental and Behavioral Pediatrics through training in the identification and management of clinical conditions, the conduct of research, and the development of teaching and administration skills.
+Our developmental behavioral pediatrics fellowship program was established in 1984 and has been ACGME-accredited since 2003.
+The program is designed to prepare pediatricians for an academic career in developmental behavioral pediatrics through training in the identification and management of clinical conditions, the conduct of research, and the development of teaching and administration skills.

 What You Need to Know